18 May 2020

 - Come to work only if you are asymptomatic and only work with other asymptomatic people.

-- During the work and breaks, keep a distance of at least 1–2 metres from others.
+- During the work and breaks, keep a distance of more than 2 metres from others.

 - If you work with a partner or a small group, work and have breaks only with the same partner or small group, if your work allows for it.